naufraghi/git-svn-clone-externals/README.md

 `$ sudo apt-get install git-svn`

-and than instal the script with:
+and than install the script with:

 `$ pip install git-svn-clone-externals`